Filomeno da Paixão de Jesus: Political career

 In June 2018, Filomeno was nominated as Minister of Defense of the VIII Constitutional Government of East Timor that was being formed by Taur Matan Ruak, and resigned as Deputy Chief of the F-FDTL.
 However, he was absent from the Constitutional Government's swearing-in ceremony on 22 June 2018.

 There were administrative problems.
 Filomeno's formal exoneration from his post as Deputy Chief of the F-FDTL had not yet been completed administratively.
 Such an exoneration can be pronounced by the President, but only on a proposal by the government, which had not yet been forthcoming.

 On 5 July 2018, Filomeno was appointed as Minister by President Guterres; he was sworn in on 9 July 2018.
-He has remained in that office notwithstanding the breakdown of the Alliance for Change and Progress (AMP) coalition during the first few months of 2020, and the consequent restructuring of the government in mid-2020.
+He remained in that office notwithstanding the breakdown of the Alliance for Change and Progress (AMP) coalition during the first few months of 2020, and the consequent restructuring of the government in mid-2020.

+Filomeno's tenure as Minister ended when the IX Constitutional Government took office on 1 July 2023.
+He was succeeded by Pedro Klamar Fuik.